hyling/kean.github.io/_posts/2019-09-15-regex-parser.markdown

 The key for solving any problem is decomposition.
 [The grammar](https://kean.github.io/Regex/grammar-diagram.xhtml) defined in [the previous article]({{ site.url }}/post/regex-grammar) is composed of multiple tiny pieces chained together.
 The question is, how do we translate it into code?

+One of the options is to use [parser generators](https://en.wikipedia.org/wiki/Comparison_of_parser_generators).
+This is a great option and I will probably revisit it in the future posts.
+But this one, it's about something else.

 ## Parsing Ranges

 Let's start with a relatively simple non-terminal symbol - [Range Quantifier](https://docs.microsoft.com/en-us/dotnet/standard/base-types/quantifiers-in-regular-expressions).
 There are three versions of range quantifiers: